froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library-2.md

   height ~49px
 ```

+### About Galen's checks

-You can see how this can be read and understood by a human, but is also used by Galen to run checks against actual rendered components.
+You can see how this spec format can be read and understood by a human, but is also used by Galen to run checks against actual rendered components.

 Of course, you can't just use any old English.
-The spec format is still strict, so you'll be using the documentation a lot at first.
+The spec format is still strict, so you'll be using Galen's spec format documentation a lot at first.

-### About Galen's checks

 These examples (`centered inside`, `left-of`) also demonstrate some of Galen's relative positioning checks.
 In responsive web design, we are most interested in how elements are laid out relative to each other.
 Galen provides lots of powerful checks for relative positioning that range from specific to the extremely vague: